 Some children with Tourette syndrome may be bullied by their peers.
-Educators can play an important role in helping other students understand your child’s condition, which may stop bullying and teasing.
+Educators can play an important role in helping other students understand your child’s condition, which may help stop bullying and teasing.

 Tics and involuntary actions may also distract your child from schoolwork.
-Talk to your child’s school about allowing them extra time to complete tests and examinations.
+Talk with your child’s school about allowing them extra time to complete tests and examinations.

 Like many people with Tourette syndrome, you may find that your tics improve in your late teens and early 20s.
-Your symptoms may even stop spontaneously and entirely in adulthood.
+Your symptoms may even suddenly stop entirely in adulthood.